masak/nugget/description.md

         return n;
     }

-An `if` statement may be followed up by any number of `if else` statements, and optionally an `else` statement at the end.
+An `if` statement may be followed up by any number of `else if` statements, and optionally an `else` statement at the end.

     if sth1 {
         # ...